X-Mid 2P Tent

 In tough wet conditions, no other tent can boast the X-Mid’s comprehensive defenses of a fly first and simple pitch, no sag fabric, large adjustable vents, dual protected entryways, generous vestibules for wet gear, and double wall protection.
 The X-Mid 2P also provides a superior user experience with obsessive attention to detail such as one handed operating zippers, and an ultra simple 4-stake pitch.

 The X-Mid 2P is developed and sold via a partnership with Drop.com.
-The first production run (1500 tents) was delivered in March 2020 and sold out quickly in just two weeks.
-We expect to have more supply in late 2020 or early 2021.
-Sign up below to be notified when the X-Mid 2P is available (this is a separate mailing list for 2P sale notifications only).
+The first production run (1500 tents) arrived in March 2020 but sold out quickly in just two weeks due to unprecedented interest.
+Another small production run is arriving in August and on pre-sale now over at Drop.
+Join there to secure your spot, or sign up below to be notified of future runs.

 The goal with the X-Mid was to start with a clean sheet of paper and reason from there to create the optimal trekking pole supported shelter – one that offers maximal functionality, space, storm resistance and simplicity at the lowest weight.